lubumbax/linkitair/README.md

 The UI is a basic Angular application that pulls flights information from the Spring Boot application.
 It consists of a flights search page in which we can search available flights for a given "From" and "To" airports.
 The page displays two flight search boxes that will dynamically be populated with the airports matching the characters entered.
 Once an airport is selected, the search box "locks-in" with a light blue colour indicating that it is "ready" to search.

+The Angular application is to be run from the command line with `ng serve`.
+It is possible to build it and embed it in the Spring Boot application.
+See the `ui-in-boot` branch to see how to do that.

 ## How to run it